-XFS is accomplished by the pelvis rotating towards the target to begin the downswing before the torso.
+XFS is accomplished by the pelvis rotating towards the target to begin the downswing, before the torso.
 The pelvis may even begin to rotate towards the target while the torso is still completing the back swing.
-To illustrate this lets imagine a golfer turns their shoulders 90 degrees in the back swing and their hips 45 degrees.
+To illustrate this lets imagine a golfer turns their torso 90 degrees in the back swing and their pelvis 45 degrees.
 This would give them an XF of 45 degrees.
-If this player then started the downswing by rotating their hips towards the target by 10 degrees while the shoulders stayed in place they would have an XFS of 10 degrees, meaning that their shoulders and hips now have 10 degrees greater separation.
+If this player then started the downswing by rotating their pelvis towards the target by 10 degrees while the torso stayed in place they would have an XFS of 10 degrees and there would now be 50 degrees of separation between the pelvis and torso.

 This is important because of the elastic energy concept discussed in part 2.
-XFS places a very dynamic stretch on the muscles of the trunk and torso.
+XFS places a very dynamic stretch on the muscles of the hips, trunk, and torso.
 Muscles can contract more forcefully immediately after being stretched due to the power stored from elastic energy.
-It is much like stretching an elastic band or loading a bow string.
-The increase in separation from XFS and the resultant dynamic stretching of the trunk and torso muscles enables a stronger rotation of the body towards the target in the down swing, aiding in club head speed generation.
+The increase in separation from XFS and the resultant dynamic stretching of the hip, trunk, and torso muscles enables a stronger rotation of the body towards the target in the down swing, aiding in club head speed generation.